 - Be careful in hot weather or while being active.
 Drink lots of fluids to stop fluid loss.

 - Do not stop taking this drug all of a sudden without calling your doctor.
-High blood pressure can happen if this drug is stopped all of a sudden.
+High blood pressure and fast heartbeat can happen if this drug is stopped all of a sudden.
+Other signs of withdrawal like headache, shakiness, or feeling agitated, confused, or nervous can also happen.
+If these get worse and are not treated, it could lead to a very bad health problem with signs like feeling very sleepy or tired, very bad headache, throwing up, change in eyesight, or seizures.
 If you need to stop this drug, you will want to slowly stop it as ordered by your doctor.

 - If your doctor has told you to lower your dose or slowly stop taking this drug, you will need to check your blood pressure and heart rate closely.
 Follow what your doctor has told you to do.

 - Use with care in children.
 Talk with the doctor.